article banner

 In this chapter, we learned that:

-• Job is the most important context for each coroutine.
-It is a cancellable thing with a lifecycle.
-It has a state, and it can be used to cancel coroutines, track their state, and much more.
+• Job is the most important context for every coroutine.
+It is cancellable and has a lifecycle.
+It also has a state, and it can be used to cancel coroutines, track their state, and much more.

-• Every coroutine has its own job, and it is the only context not inherited from the parent.
-Job from an argument or parent coroutine is used as a parent of this new job.
+• Every coroutine has its own job, which is the only context not inherited from the parent.
+A job from an argument or parent coroutine is used as a parent of this new job.

 • Coroutines can be in one of the following states: "New", "Active", "Completing", "Completed", "Cancelling", and "Cancelled".
-Regular coroutines start in the "Active" state, when they finish their body execution, they move to the "Completing" state, and then once their children are completed, they move to the "Completed" state.
+Regular coroutines start in the "Active" state; when they finish their body execution, they move to the "Completing" state; then, once their children are completed, they move to the "Completed" state.

-• You should avoid using Job() as an explicit parent of coroutines, as it can lead to unexpected behavior.
+• You should avoid using Job() as an explicit parent of coroutines as this can lead to unexpected behavior.

 • Job can be used to synchronize coroutines.
 We can use join to wait for a coroutine to complete, or we can use CompletableDeferred to wait for a value produced by another coroutine.

 The next two chapters describe cancellation and exception handling in Kotlin Coroutines.
-These two important mechanisms fully depend on the child-parent relationship created using Job.
+These two important mechanisms fully depend on the child-parent relationship that is created using Job.

 0: